India's top court decriminalizes homosexual acts

 "We feel as equal citizens now," activist Shashi Bhushan said.
 "What happens in our bedroom is left to us."

-The law — known as Section 377 — held that intercourse between members of the same sex was against the order of nature.
+The law known as Section 377 — put in place by the British in 1861 — held that intercourse between members of the same sex was against the order of nature.
 The five petitioners who challenged the law said it was discriminatory and led to gays living in fear of being harassed and prosecuted by police.

 Arvind Datar, the attorney for the petitioners, argued in the court that the penal provision was unconstitutional because it provides for the prosecution and sentencing of consenting adults.